Plant trees with Planète Urgence

-Absolutely essential for the planet, forests play a crucial role in climate regulation, are home to exceptional biodiversity, and are a key food resource for rural populations.
-Yet deforestation is occurring at an alarming rate.
+Absolutely essential for the planet, forests play a crucial role in regulating the climate, are home to exceptional biodiversity, and are a key food source for rural populations.

 IN FIGURES

-of forest preservation and restoration are currently being carried out by Planète Urgence and its local partners in Cameroon, Indonesia, Madagascar and Peru.
+to preserve and restore forests are currently being carried out by Planète Urgence and its local partners in Benin, Cameroon, Indonesia, Madagascar and Peru.

-planted by Planète Urgence in 2021, thanks to the support of its donors and partners.
-Help us to do even better in 2022!
+planted by Planète Urgence in 2024, thanks to the support of its donors and partners.
+Help us do even better in 2025!

 Why plant trees?